For a copy of Fact Sheet for the OWTS Policy, click here.

-The State OWTS Policy requires local agencies to adopt either Tier 1 standards (general, broad, and sometimes very restrictive requirements); or develop a Tier 2 Local Agency Management Program (LAMP).
-The LAMP provides an alternate method from Tier 1 programs to achieve the same policy purpose which is to protect water quality and public health.
+The State OWTS Policy requires local agencies to adopt either Tier 1 standards (general, broad, and sometimes very restrictive requirements); or develop a Tier 2 Local Agency Management Program (LAMP), that allows alternative methods from Tier 1 requirements in order to achieve the same purpose of protecting water quality and public health but with local flexibility.

 Yolo County Environmental Health Division developed a Tier 2 LAMP which consists of two parts, an updated local ordinance a new manual.
 Yolo County Board of Supervisors adopted the Ordinance, which adopted by reference the manual.
 These documents can be accessed by the following links.

-Part 1: Ordinance Chapter 19, Yolo County Onsite Wastewater Treatment System.
+Yolo County Ordinance Chapter 19, Onsite Wastewater Treatment System.
 For a copy of the Chapter, click here.